python-telegram-bot/ptbcontrib/ptbcontrib/username_to_chat_api/README.md

 # Wrapper for the [usernameToChatAPI](https://github.com/Poolitzer/usernameToChatAPI)

 This provides a wrapper for the [usernameToChatAPI](https://github.com/Poolitzer/usernameToChatAPI).
-The wrapper returns a Chat object like getChat would, and takes care of the (request) logic in the background.
+The wrapper returns a `telegram.Chat` object like `telegram.Bot.get_chat` would, and takes care of the (request) logic in the background.

 ```python
 from ptbcontrib.username_to_chat_api import UsernameToChatAPI